ahayasic/ahayasic/README.md

 </p>

 <p align='center'>
-  Passionate about technology, computing, algorithms, data science and, above all, artificial intelligence.
-I live the philosophy of always trying to learn something new, whether through mistakes or successes, good or bad experiences, so that I can develop my maximum potential and find the best version of me.
+  Passionate about technology, computing, algorithms, data science, and artificial intelligence.
+I live the philosophy of always trying to learn something new through mistakes or successes, good or bad experiences so that I can develop my maximum potential and find the best version of me.
 </p>

 <h2 align='center'>